-- Breaking the Fourth Wall: The narrator sometimes addresses his reader, that he guesses to be a female attractive one.
+- Breaking the Fourth Wall: The narrator sometimes addresses his reader, who he guesses to be a very attractive woman.
 He even writes her imaginary lines in a conversation.

-- Civil War: Telling us of French civil wars seems to be the main point of the first book.
-Happens all the time in the whole series.
+- Civil War: Telling the readers about French civil wars seems to be the main point of the first book.
+Civil wars continue to happen all the time throughout the whole series.

 - Driven to Villainy: Many minor antagonists are just poor people doing banditry so as not to starve, or servants being loyal to their master.
 The protagonists befriend or hire a few of them.